PoutineSyropErable/MapleKernel/readme.md

-Start of my micro kernel project in C, using Qemu.
+Start of my kernel project in C, using Qemu.

-Well, gonna get better at c before i do this
-Might even need to start doing assembly shit
+got better at assembly.
+Will write bad C code, as long as it works

 need a cross gcc and cross gdb
 ```